German stocks - Factors to watch on June 15

 DEUTSCHE BANK

-Deutsche Bank is reorganising its corporate and investment banking division, including creating a separate business for its equity, debt and leveraged capital markets operations, Bloomberg reports; the newly-created global capital markets division to be headed by Alexander Von Zur Muehlen, Mark Fedorcik.
+Deutsche Bank to restructure corporate, investment banking, Bloomberg reports, adding that its newly-created global capital markets division to be headed by Alexander Von Zur Muehlen, Mark Fedorcik.

 MERCK KGAA